The Boy Who Felt Too Much

 Lorenz Wagner, born in 1970, is one of the most prominent profile writers and journalists in Europe.
 His report “The Son Code” about Henry and Kai Markram rapidly became one of the most-read articles in the Süddeutsche Magazin.
 Lorenz Wagner has been awarded the prestigious Prix Franco-Allemand du Journalisme (PFAJ), among other prizes.
 He is bilingual, French and German, lived and studied in France, and resides in Germany.

 "A compelling story about one of the world’s most brilliant researchers searching to understand his son’s autism.
 A gloriously positive book.
-Left me with hope for humanity."—David Sinclair, professor in the Department of Genetics and codirector of the Paul F. Glenn Center for the Biology of Aging, Harvard Medical School
+Left me with hope for humanity."—David Sinclair, New York Times–bestselling author; professor in the Department of Genetics and codirector of the Paul F. Glenn Center for the Biology of Aging, Harvard Medical School

 "The Boy Who Felt Too Much tells the story of our accelerating understanding of autism, and it does so via fascinating characters, such as the famous neuroscientist Henry Markram, who is building a digital brain, and Dr. Markram's remarkable autistic son, Kai.
 It offers a very enjoyable way for anyone to become fluent in the latest theories about autism, including why it seems so prevalent today and what can be done to minimize its most troublesome aspects.
 This book greatly increased my respect for the condition of autism, as well as the individuals and families who navigate life with it."—Martine Rothblatt, chief executive officer, United Therapeutics Corp